-• The LDR is warmer in the spring as a result of warmer discharge being released from LBC.
+• The LDR is warmer in the spring because of warmer discharge being released from LBC.
 Increased river temperatures promote a higher rate of metabolism for organisms and encourage increased periphyton growth.

 - pH values appear to have increased slightly in the LDR based on comparing ODEQ AWQMP data to continuous 72-hr data collected in 1997.
 Based on the same data source, DO saturation also appears to have increased in the LDR. - Concentrations of TP remain unchanged in the LDR based on the ODEQ AWQMP data; however, data collected in July 1997 compared with data from July 2015 and 2016 show a twofold increase in TP during July.
 The AWQMP data indicate that concentrations of PO4 have exhibited a sharp decline at the mouth of the river since 2010 but show a slight increase at the Hwy 26 bridge site (RM 97.6).
 The data show a large increase in NO3 at that site and a slightly smaller increase at the Deschutes River SRA site at the mouth (RM 0.1).
 In comparison with the 1997 data, NO3 showed a twofold increase in May 2016 and July 2015 and 2016 at the ReReg Dam, and those increases remained throughout the length of the river in May and July 2016. - The ratio of NO3:PO4 provides an indication of the relative deficiency of nitrogen to phosphorus in aquatic systems.
 Both nitrogen and phosphorus are abundant at the ReReg Dam; NO3 decreases downstream whereas concentrations of phosphorus remain relatively high throughout the length of the river.
 These ratios indicate that the LDR experiences the greatest degree of nitrogen deficiency from winter to July (at all sites combined) and that the nitrogen deficiency increases steadily from the ReReg Dam to the mouth of the river.
 Phosphorus is seldom if ever limiting in the LDR.
 Nitrogen deficiency is not uncommon in western rivers such as the LDR. - Considerable quantities of phytoplankton, mostly diatoms, are being transported from the Project to the LDR.
 Those algae, especially S. niagarae, are found in water samples from the river and embedded in periphyton throughout the length of the river.
-The historical periphyton data are inadequate to use in comparing against current periphyton communities, which is comprised of attached cyanobacteria and filamentous chlorophytes.
-The most common cyanobacteria in the LDR are taxa such as Rivularia and Calothrix, which are filamentous (microscopically) species capable of fixing atmospheric nitrogen.
+The historical periphyton data are inadequate to use in comparing against current periphyton communities, which were dominated by attached filamentous chlorophytes in 2015 and 2016.
 The most common chlorophyte is Cladophora, which is highly visible as long, filamentous growths.
 Cladophora requires an external source of inorganic nitrogen to proliferate.
-Diatoms are a minor component in the LDR based on algal biovolume.
+The community composition of periphyton changed greatly in summer 2017, largely because of a major decline in the distribution and abundance of Cladophora.
+The decline in Cladophora appears to be associated with a high-flow event in the spring of 2017.
+Additional data are required to support this observation.

 - Estimates of impairment of the LDR based on periphyton biomass (as chlorophyll) are highly dependent on the criterion selected for nuisance algae.
 At the lowest level used by others (50 mg chl/m2), 46%-65% of the river samples would be considered from eutrophic waters.
 At the highest level (200 mg chl/m2), 7%-22% of the samples would be considered to represent eutrophic waters.
 Using sample results from May through October would result in a high proportion of the samples being considered from eutrophic waters. - The LDR has had an unusually stable flow regime over the past decade.
-We are currently experiencing the second longest interval without a flushing flow (20,000 cfs at the mouth of the river).
+The river has experienced the second longest interval without a major flushing flow (20,000 cfs at the mouth of the river).
 Long periods of stable flows favor periphyton growth.
 The last major flood event was in February 1996, with a peak discharge of 63,400 cfs at Moody (RM 1).
-The most severe drought occurred during the Dust Bowl era (1929-1942), when summer flows (July-September) achieved drought status (less than 4,000 cfs at Moody) during most years.
-Note: A major high flow event occurred on April 9, 2019, when flows at the River Mouth (LDR21) reached 25,100 cfs, but monitoring for the study had concluded.